pavelkuligin/chart/README.md

 ### Steps

 1. Draw Rectangle or Oval.
 2. Copy numeric or use random data.
-You can select a few strings of numbers to create a few lines, areas, bars, sparklines or progress bars.
 Supported formats:
    - 10, 12, 14, 16;
+   - 27, -17, 94, -32;
    - 5.3, 7.9, 15.3, 20.1;
    - 25%, 30%, 10%, 35%;
-   - row in Google Sheets or Excel.
+   - row in Google Sheets.

 3. Select Rectangle.
 4. Create Chart using Plugins menu or Sketch Runner :-)

+To draw a few lines on one canvas copy a few lines of data, e.g.:
+13, 18, 42, 27
+39, 8, 21, 40

+To draw a few progress bars select a few circles or rectangles and use following format of data (each progress bar on a separate line):
+30%
+45%
+78%

+To draw Scatter plot or Bubble chart select a few lines of data: the first line is X, the second line is Y, the third line is Volume (for bubble chart).

 ## Install